 The aim of these activities is to help trial attorneys better represent their wronged clients.
 The Association has resisted measures that, in other states, have closed courthouse doors to those who rely on courtrooms as the last resort to obtain justice.
 The Association also fosters public awareness of the role of the trial attorney in the administration of justice and to protect every citizen’s Constitutional rights to trial by jury.

-Below are some of the ways PAJ promotes justice and serves its Members:
+Below are some of the ways PAJustice promotes justice and serves its Members:

-- Campaigning for Justice in Harrisburg: PAJ’s Harrisburg office fights to ensure the interests of Pennsylvania’s injured patients and wronged consumers are preserved.
-Through the #1 law-rated political action committee in Pennsylvania, LAWPAC, PAJ supports individuals who understand the important role civil justice plays in upholding the rights of Pennsylvania’s citizens.
-PAJ also educates the legislature and the public about issues that affect them and mobilizes support for laws that uphold their access to the courts through a Legislative Advocacy Program.
+- Campaigning for Justice: With an office in the Pennsylvania capitol we work to ensure the interests of Pennsylvania’s injured patients and wronged consumers.
+Through the #1 law-rated political action committee in Pennsylvania, LAWPAC, we support individuals who understand the important role civil justice plays in upholding the rights of Pennsylvania’s citizens.
+PAJustice officers and leaders educate the legislature and the public about issues that affect them and mobilizes support for laws that uphold their access to the courts.